hankbao/libreboot/docs/hcl/gm45_remove_me.md

 The sections below are adapted from (mostly) IRC logs related to early development getting the ME removed on GM45.
 They are useful for background information.
-This could not have been done without sgsit\'s help.
+This could not have been done without sgsit's help.